firebase/genkit/docs/plugins/firebase.md

 ### Telemetry

 The plugin has a direct dependency on the [Google Cloud plugin](google-cloud.md) and thus has provisions to enable telemetry export to Google's Cloud operations suite.
-To enable telemetry export, set the `enableTracingAndMetrics` to `true` and add a telemetry section to the Genkit configuration:
+To enable telemetry export, add a telemetry section to the Genkit configuration:

 <!--See note above on prettier-ignore -->
 <!-- prettier-ignore -->